Sigmod2022ReproFigaro/figaro-VLDBJ/USAGE.md

 ```

 ### Datasets generation:
-The following script will download and generate the required datasets.
+The following script will download the three real-world datasets and generate the synthetic ones.
+From the three real-world datasets, two are public (Yelp and Favorita), while the third has been provided to us under a confidentiality agreement and is not to be shared.
-**Please do not share any of these datasets**

 ```bash
 python -m evaluation.data_generation -u $FIGARO_PSQL_USERNAME -p $FIGARO_PSQL_PASSWOD  -s $FIGARO_SYSTEMS_TESTS_PATH -d $FIGARO_DATA_PATH --data_type download_real_data